 - Indosat Ooredoo: 4.2k towers in Indonesia through a sale-and-leaseback transaction

-- Centratama: 4.0k towers in Indonesia by gaining a controlling stake in the company
+- Centratama: 4.7k towers and DAS sites in Indonesia by gaining a controlling stake in the company

 - Asiaspace: 178 towers in Malaysia by purchasing the company’s towers